Greenheart/reconnect.earth/src/data/reconnect.md

 This needs to happen both collectively and individually.

 What do you need to thrive in life?
-Start where you are and understand what you can do to fulfil your needs.
+Start where you are and understand what you can do to fulfill your needs.
 For some inspiration, watch [this 5 min video](https://www.youtube.com/watch?v=FyT9TMlzC6s) on the fundamental human needs we need to satisfy.

 <!--